 The Oblix lounge and restaurant are perched on the 32nd floor of the Shard, reminiscent of a cosy, elegant nest.
 Move seamlessly from the sleek lift into the intimately lit interior, where a lively bar, standing tables and window-side roosts accommodate the needs of all guests.
 The expansive lounge space is flanked by towering glass, out of which the gleaming lights of the city can be observed.
 Enjoy the live music resonating throughout the space every evening and browse the lounge menu.
 Highly recommended is the black cod dish, marinated in a heady blend of spices before being roasted, resulting in fish that slides easily onto the knife.
 Finish by cleansing your palate with the fresh and piquant Thai mango sorbet.

+Perched on the bank of the River Thames is the OXO Tower Restaurant, where lavish lunches and delicious dinners are served daily.
+Diners can enjoy an excellent view of the meandering river whilst browsing adept executive chef, Jeremy Bloor’s, superb menu.
+With an emphasis on seasonal ingredients, the dishes served are invariably fresh and predominantly organic, try the roasted monkfish, served with squid ink poppadum’s, red pepper and radishes.
+To ensure you are kept well refreshed over the course of your meal, a team of excellent sommeliers are on hand to advise you on how best to navigate the 800-strong wine list.
 Located at the pinnacle of the Centre Point Tower in the bustling centre of London’s West End, Paramount restaurant serves up modern European fare with a nod towards innovation and gusto.
 Make your way up to the 32nd floor and imbibe the majestic view of London whilst contemplating the magnificent breakfast menu or a la carte dinner menu.
 Treat yourself to one of the sumptuous starters such as the west coast crab dish, served with Granny Smith apple, cantaloupe, torched cucumber and coriander.
 Enjoy a chilled glass of something special before moving onto an expertly prepared main – try the poached Cornish brill, served with courgette, Sevruga caviar and topped with swirls of champagne sauce.

 Sitting proudly on the cusp of Canada Place in Canary Wharf, Plateau restaurant boasts a quintessential view of the cityscape.
 The restaurant is subdivided into a formal main space and a more relaxed grill area.
 Take your companion out on to one of the restaurant’s two outdoor terraces and enjoy the bustling city breeze.
 Plateau’s delicious variety of dishes is more than a match for the fabulous view: try the roast Yorkshire Moors grouse served with game chips and covered in watercress and red wine sauce.
 For the inquisitive diner, there is a six course tasting menu, carefully constructed by head chef, Daniel McGarey.